 Breaths, Breath project is a scream, an experiment and photographic attempt to make visible the "other side".
 It is a road taken on the past exiles of my family history and my contemporary artistic nomadism in order to question the migrations of today.
 A photographic fight is played here between the elements, the air, the water, the fire, questioning our relation to the earth, the culture, the Cosmos.

 I catch breaths in cities near oceans and seas until now.
 I expose these breaths on arrival in a new destination or I return to artistic residency to capture other Breaths and so on.
 This road started in Marseille in France in 2015.
 Marseille was exhibited in Paris, then in Spain.
 Spain was exposed in India.
 The breaths collected in India were exposed in Tunisia.
 The continuation of the road will continue in 2019 on a historic destination in Havana.
 This work is done without digital retouching.
 Only a heavy chromatic work participates in the visual language.

 Cyril HATT Born in 1975.
 Lives and works in Saint Jean de la Blaquière.

 The Baptist's sheep, photographs, sculpture.

 The Baptist's sheep is a sculpture made from images captured on the internet.

 The recomposition is a heterogeneous assemblage of several images documenting the "Tarasconnaise".
 Thus, we are given to see a sheep both recognizable and implausible.
 This sculpture simultaneously offers us its material fragility and its evocative force.

-Graduate Fine Arts from the University of Sao Paulo, Master Photography and Contemporary Art Paris VIII
+Graduated Fine Arts from the University of Sao Paulo, Master Photography and Contemporary Art Paris 8.

 It's easier to scrape the mortar than to move a stone, photography, wood and pliers, 2,20m x 4m x 3xm.